War of the Polish Succession: Background

-After the death of Sigismund II Augustus in 1572, the King of Poland was elected by the Szlachta, a body composed of the Polish nobility, in a specially-called election sejm.
-Royal power was increasingly restricted by the Sejm, legislative body of the Polish–Lithuanian Commonwealth.
-In turn, the Sejm was often paralyzed by the Liberum Veto, the right of any member to block its decisions.
-Poland's neighbors often influenced the Sejm, and by the early 18th century the democratic system was in decline.
+After the death of Sigismund II Augustus in 1572, the King of Poland and Grand Duke of Lithuania was elected by the szlachta, a body composed of the Polish–Lithuanian nobility, in a specially called election sejm.
+The Sejm, the legislative body of the Polish–Lithuanian Commonwealth, increasingly restricted royal power.
+In turn, the Sejm was often paralyzed by the liberum veto, the right of any member to block its decisions.
+The Commonwealth's neighbors often influenced the Sejm, and by the early 18th century the democratic system was in decline.
+From this point, certain foreign powers, especially Russia, became increasingly involved in Polish affairs.

-In 1697, Augustus II became king, backed by Austria and Russia.
-Deposed by Stanislaus Leszczyński in 1705, he returned four years later and Stanislaus fled to France, where his daughter Maria married Louis XV of France in 1725.
+In 1697, Augustus II became king due to Austrian and Russian backing.
+Deposed by Stanisław Leszczyński in 1705, he returned four years later and Stanisław fled to France, where his daughter Marie Leszczyńska against all odds married Louis XV in 1725.
 Augustus failed in an attempt to settle the Polish crown on his son, Augustus III, leading to a contest for the throne when he died in 1733.
 In the secret 1732 Treaty of the Three Black Eagles, Russia, Austria and Prussia agreed to oppose the election of either Stanislaus or Augustus III and to support Manuel of Portugal instead.